 Low Fat Vegetable Soup

 Is anyone else feeling less than svelte after indulging during the holidays?
-If we’re like millions of Americans, our resolutions for 2004 call for less food and more exercise.
+If we’re like millions of people, our resolutions for the new year call for less food and more exercise.

-This soup will satisfy our yearning for filling, full-flavored fare as we downsize.
-It keeps well in both frig and freezer so keep plenty on hand for fast lunches and light suppers.
+As we downsize, this soup will satisfy our yearning for filling, full-flavored fare.
+It keeps well in both the fridge and freezer so keep plenty on hand for fast lunches and light suppers.

 This recipe has no added fat – and needs none.

-So nix the oil for not one drop is needed.
-It doesn’t happen often so with each swallow, let’s just enjoy.
-(And feel mighty virtuous.)
+So nix the oil.
+Not one drop is needed.
+"Fat free" goodness doesn’t happen often so with each swallow, let’s just enjoy.

 LOW FAT VEGETABLE SOUP